Tilicho Peak Expedition - 35 Days

 • Positive Attitude: It's a very demanding journey- physically and mentally.
 A positive approach will see you through the obstacles and make you enjoy it.

 • Know Emergency Procedures: Know the emergency procedures, know the evacuation routes, and first aid measures.
-Carry a basic first aid kit and know use the of items in it.
+Carry a basic first aid kit and know how to use the items in it.

 A typical day during the Tilicho peak expedition